 Our No-Till Garden Dimensions

-We are hoping to grow a good portion of our produce this year, so our garden is pretty good sized.
+Because we are hoping to grow a good portion of our produce this year, our garden is pretty good sized.
 We live on a few acres; however, we don’t have a well yet, so we need to be able to access water close to the house.
 We decided to continue our garden behind our two raised beds.

 Our raised beds are 4 feet wide by 10 feet long by 10 inches tall (4ft x 10ft x 10in).
 We are using the raised beds for perennials that will come back year after year like rhubarb, strawberries, asparagus, and herbs.